Access control in Azure Data Lake Storage Gen2

 Does Data Lake Storage Gen2 support inheritance of ACLs?

 Azure RBAC assignments do inherit.
-Assignments flow from subscription, resource group, and storage account resources down to the file system resource.
+Assignments flow from subscription, resource group, and storage account resources down to the container resource.

 ACLs do not inherit.
 However, default ACLs can be used to set ACLs for child subdirectories and files created under the parent directory.